Rihanna’s Charity Donates $5 Million For Coronavirus Relief

 — Clara Lionel Fdn (@ClaraLionelFdn) March 21, 2020

-Now, the charity is turning its focus to the novel coronavirus and the people who will be impacted the most by the disease.
+Now, the charity is turning its focus to the novel coronavirus and looking to help people who will be impacted most by the disease.

 “When we first began this year, never could we have imagined how COVID-19 would so dramatically alter our lives.
 It doesn’t matter who you are or where you’re from, this pandemic will affect us all.
-And for the world’s most vulnerable, the worst may be yet to come,” the site explains.
+And for the world’s most vulnerable, the worst may be yet to come,” the Clara Lionel Foundation website reads.

-So far, there have been nearly 300,000 cases of the disease across the globe, with nearly 12,000 deaths so far.
-Those not currently infected with the disease have also felt the impact, with businesses shuttering and an increase in unemployment in the United States.
+As of this writing, there have been approximately 300,000 cases of the disease across the globe, with nearly 12,000 deaths so far.
+Those not currently infected with the virus have also felt the resulting economic impact of the ongoing crisis, with businesses closing nationwide and U.S. unemployment rates increasing.